SECTION I – EARLY CHILDHOOD HISTORY

 If a problem continues to occur, the child will be taken aside and spoken to privately.
 The staff member will review the incident, the proper behavior, and help the child correct himself/herself in a positive manner.
 If the problem continues, the child will be directed to an area where he/she can sit and reflect upon the occurrences.
 The child is not separated from the group to embarrass him/her.
 We have found this method allows the child time to reflect upon the situation and devise a successful solution for dealing with it.
 By stressing cooperation and self-control with the children, we strive to help them work out their problems in an acceptable fashion.
 The staff members firmly believe that situations such as these are handled effectively if there is cooperation between the staff members and the parents.

 Under NO circumstances will the adult use physical punishment or other negative methods that may hurt, frighten or humiliate the child.

 Children should wear simple, sturdy, and washable play clothes that do not restrict their participation in activities.
-Avoid complicated fastenings and suspenders or belts, as the children are encouraged to take care of their own bathroom needs.
+Avoid complicated fastenings and suspenders or belts, as the children must take care of their own bathroom needs.
 Children should wear shoes with non-slip soles as they are safer on tile floors and climbing equipment.
 The children are taken outdoors to play and should be dressed according to the weather.
-Flip flops may only be worn to and from the pool.

 Items from Home